ludwig-ai/ludwig-docs/docs/faq.md

 # Do all datasets need to be loaded in memory?

-Locally, it depends on the type of feature: image features can be dynamically loaded from disk from an opened hdf5 file, while other types of features are loaded entirely in memory for speed.
+Ludwig uses a Parquet-based caching pipeline.
+Image features are loaded dynamically from disk, while other types of features are loaded in memory for speed.

 Ludwig supports training with very large datasets on Ray using [Ray Datasets](https://docs.ray.io/en/latest/data/dataset.html).
 Read more about using [Ludwig on Ray](../user_guide/distributed_training/#ray).

-If you are interested in a premium hosted Ludwig infrastructure and APIs, with a richer set of APIs to support modeling with large datasets, check out Predibase.

 # Who develops Ludwig?